About LAKE HOWELL

 Lake Howell is the largest of Casselberry's 30+ lakes and ponds; the next largest lakes are the Triplet Chain of Lakes, Lake Kathryn and Lake Concord.

 Like many lakes in the Orlando area, LAKE HOWELL is considered a rather shallow lake with many sections only 3 to 4 feet deep.
 Other sections are 10 to 12 feet deep, with some reports of at least one section to be about 23 feet deep.
 (See topographical depth map).
-Because of the varying depths -- many of which are very shallow -- boaters must take precautions and be familiar with the lake to avoid sand bars and shallow areas.
+Because of the varying depths -- many of which are very shallow -- boaters must take precautions and be familiar with the lake's underwater topography to avoid sand bars and shallow areas.
 For more information about Lake Howell, CLICK HERE.

 Fishing on Lake Howell